Mirror-Prismals/Mirror-DAWg-Prismals/README.md

 > This repo contains a new type of audio visualizer.
 Its called a mira visualizer.

 > other than the novel way the visualizer is generated, the mira visualizer features "Virtual Gain", "Virtual Reverb" and more

+> Mirror-DAWg-Prismals/src/Mirror/c++
+/Salamander/

+> Salamander is a opengl and c++ "cookbook" for retro-futuristic UX/UI design.
+Theres quite a few scripts here, mostly focusing on audio-visual and UI/UX prototypes.